chenyaofo/statistical-learning-method-numpy-impl/README.md

  - Directly **running in Google Colab** without downloading/cloning the repo the local.
  - Using more practical datasets from libsvm instead of synthetic datasets.
  - Loading datasets directly from the internet (libsvm website), which make it easy to switch to another dataset (in libsvm).
+ - Using vectorized built-in functions in `numpy` instead of vanilla python operations, leading to better performance.
  - Clear code with helpful comments.

 ## Supervised Learning